 Based on your experience & qualifications – we will place you in an institution and school that best matches your profile as well as the availability and the needs of the schools.
 We do not take specific placement preferences for this program, and you will need to feel comfortable teaching any age level with any government institution or school as we cannot guarantee placement in any location or type of school.

 Your responsibilities as a teacher will be:

 - Co-teaching in a Colombian classroom for 25 hours per week

 - 15 hours of class preparation to be done at your school, so that you and your coteacher can work together

 - Attend all regional meetings coordinated by your Regional Coordinator

 - Periodically test your students’ English level to evaluate the progress of the program

 - Give applied oral and written English exams at the beginning and at the end of each semester

 Placements will be made all over the country of Colombia in over 50 cities and towns throughout the country.
-Click the map below for an updated list of where we have placed before.
-We place over 70 teachers in one location, and at least 2 teachers in every location as well.
+Click the map (below at the bottom) for an updated list of where we have placed before.
+We place over 50 teachers in one location, and at least 2 teachers in every location as well.
 Each round we are adding even more placements!